sahan-nirodha/SNF-SUPERMRKET/README.md

 There are;

-            1. Loading Page = To running loading animation and it move to the login page
+            1. Running Page = To running loading animation and it move to the login page

             2. Loging Page =  First the user can choose their job role and to insert the user login information to the system